ghurson/Eat-Ship-and-Go-Home/_posts/2016-01-08-introduction-to-wordpress.md

 ## PHP

 PHP is a language that is designed to work with html on apache servers.
-The way that we utilize it is to communicate with a server, allowing us to retrieve and manipluate information that is stored in a database.
-As a jr. front-end developer, you aren't going to be getting very heavy into PHP.
-Most of what you're going to be doing is making requests through helper functions.
+The way that we utilize it is to communicate with a server, allowing us to retrieve and manipulate information that is stored in a database.
+As a jr. front-end developer, your initial interactions with PHP will be limited to making requests through helper functions.
+As you develop experience working through the patterns of development, you will use PHP to customize your build process, refining your structures and building elegant code.

 In a document, PHP lives alongside HTML.
-In the order
+In the order of rendering a page, the PHP is calculated first, as a server-side operation.
+The browser goes from top to bottom of the document, and follows any instructions laid out for it.
+Essentially, PHP as you use it is going to be something to populate content inside templates.
+You will declare variables equal to the values of database queries, arrays of information, strings, numbers, values of true and false and more.
+From there, you create conditional statements to determine the circumstances in which your functions execute.

 ## Templating